mateuszgachowski/nuxt-ioc/docs/src/guide/component-decorators.md

 # Component decorators

-`nuxt-ioc` comes with several helpful syntactic sugar decorators, that will help keeping your code similar and clean.
+`nuxt-ioc` comes with several helpful syntactic sugar decorators, that will help keeping your code uniform and clean.
-Those conventions are optional, but we do recommend using them.
+Those conventions are optional, but **we do recommend using them**.

 ## `@Components` decorator